GlauberF/laravue/readme.md

 ## So, inside Laravel everything remains the same ?

 In order to make everything work I had to create two routing helpers that are almost identical in functionality to the `route()` and `url()` Laravel helpers.
-They are named `routeHelper()` and `urlHelper()` respectively.
+They are named `Webpack::route()` and `Webpack::to('')` respectively.
 You must use them in place of the Laravel ones and may pass them the same arguments and expect the same results.
 The only difference is that during development they'll generate urls that take into consideration the port webpack is running on and the proxy context.
-In detects the environment set in your .env file.
+It detects the environment set in your .env file.

 Apart from that, in order for Webpack to generate assets with hashes, maps and splitting the code into different bundles, we have to pass an HTML template as an input.
 For development it works a little different but it also makes use of a template for code injection and other stuff.
 These templates can be found under **'resources/assets/'** and there is one for development and one for production.
 When running the tasks for development or when building the project, these files will end up being processed and outputted into **'resources/views/layouts/base.blade.php'**.
 All your views should extend from that master template, and if you want to modify it you may do so changing `index.dev.html` and `index.html`.